IndeemaSoftware/QSimpleScada/README.md

 You can create, edit, save and open your scada boards.

+By using QSimpleScada you can create moderm Dashboard with any visualisation you need and save time for logic and dashboard layour changes

 Plans:
 Creating set of different widgets
 Creating engine to create QML UI widgets